Powell Family Cooking

 STEP ONE: Prep the Ingredients

-Slice the avocado, cucumber, radish, and carrots into thin, even pieces.
-Prepare the jasmine rice and set aside.
-Have your seaweed salad, edamame, and sprouts ready for easy assembly.
+Slice and cut the avocado, cucumber, radish, and carrots.
+Cook the jasmine rice and set out the remaining toppings for easy assembly.

-In a shallow dish, mix the black and white sesame seeds.
-Press the ahi tuna steak firmly into the seeds, coating both sides evenly for a crisp, flavorful crust.
+In a shallow dish, add tr-color seeds.
+Press the ahi tuna steak firmly into the seeds, coating both sides.

 Expert Tips for Success